moderndatacompany/dataos.info/docs/interfaces/cli.md

     > 🗣️  To access DataOS, you have to run this command every time you restart your computer’s terminal or open a new tab in the terminal.
-If you are too lazy to do that, you should add the above path in your .zshrc file
+If you are too lazy to do that, you should add the above path to your .zshrc file
     >
-    > - To add the path to you .zshrc file, you can follow the steps given in this toggle list.
+    > - To add the path to your .zshrc file, you can follow the steps given in this toggle list.
 Click the toggle icon.
     >
     >     ```bash
     >     #make sure you are in your home directory "~/ (home/<user>)"